Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Palindromic Betti numbers and the local invariant cycle theorem

-A crucial tool in our argument is the local invariant cycle theorem of Beilinson, Bernstein, and Deligne, which we state here in the generality relevant to this paper.
+A crucial tool in our argument is the local invariant cycle theorem of Beilinson, Bernstein, and Deligne (BBD), which we state here in the generality relevant to this paper.

-\begin{theorem}[{\cite[Corollaire 6.2.9]{bbd}}] Suppose $f:X\to Y$ is a projective morphism of smooth complex varieties.
-For $y\in Y$, set $X_y:=f^{-1}(y)$ and suppose that there is a Zariski dense open subset $U$ in $Y$ such that, for all $y\in U$, $X_y$ is smooth of dimension $d$.
-Then for every sufficiently small connected open neighborhood $B(y)$ of a closed point $y\in Y$, there is a surjective map
+\begin{theorem}[{\cite[Corollaire 6.2.9]{bbd}}] Suppose $f:X\arr Y$ is a proper morphism of smooth, separated, irreducible complex schemes.
+Let $y\in Y(\mathbb{C})$, and set $X_y:=f^{-1}(y)$.
+Suppose that $U$ is a Zariski dense, Zariski open subset of $Y$ such that the restriction of $f$ to $f^{-1}U$ is smooth.
+Then, for every sufficiently small ball $B=B(y)$ centered at $y$ as in Theorem~\ref{t-dimca}, the natural map